 Item Evolution Guide

-In Pokemon Go, there are a lot of Pokemon evolutions, currently all final evolutions, that require specific items in addition to the normal Candy cost.
-In total there are 6 items creating 19 different evolutions.
+In Pokémon Go, there are a lot of Pokémon evolutions.
+A few final evolutions require specific items in addition to the normal Candy cost.
+In total, there are 6 items creating 19 different evolutions.
 They can be quite rare to find, especially if you don't know what to do to increase your odds of finding them.
-Knowing how to get them and which Pokemon they apply to is essential to make some of these key evolutions for gym combat and raiding as well as filling out your Pokedex.
+Knowing how to get them and which Pokémon they apply to is essential to make some of these key evolutions for gym combat and raiding as well as filling out your Pokédex.
 Even some Research Tasks, such as a Ripple in Time for Celebi (check this guide out) require using evolution items.
 Currently, the items are:

 - Sun Stone

 Sun Stone can be used on two different Pokemon.

 King's Rock can be used to create two different Pokémon.

 Metal Coat can be used to create two different Pokémon.

 - Onix + 50 Candy for Steelix